 “This customer was drawn to IronNet’s superior analytics and threat hunting expertise.
 Its Global Head of Analytics, Threat Detection, and Insider Program has noted, “IronNet gets high marks in my book for quality detections as well as top notch program management."

 This customer was drawn to IronNet’s superior analytics and threat hunting expertise.
 Its Global Head of Analytics, Threat Detection, and Insider Program has noted, “IronNet gets high marks in my book for quality detections as well as top notch program management.”

 Comprising elite cyber hunters, the IronNet CyOC regularly escalates its findings to the customer’s own SOC team, in turn gathering feedback on findings from the SOC.
 In the spirit of real-time collaboration, the IronNet-customer relationship engenders unique collective intelligence around correlated detections and provides the human insights needed to allow the SOC to pivot quickly to triage.
 In fact, the company has tightened security controls and made policy changes as a result of escalations.

-In addition to increasing visibility of threats and improving the effectiveness of the SOC, these detection and correlation capabilities help cut down the alert fatigue that plagues many SOC analysts, who typically are bombarded by unvetted anomalous activity.
-The IronNet analysts investigate and qualify automated detections so the customer's SOC team can speed up its response to malicious threats and secure the network.
+In addition to increasing visibility of threats and improving the effectiveness of the SOC, these detection and correlation capabilities help cut down the alert fatigue that plagues many SOC analysts who typically are bombarded by unvetted anomalous activity and false positives.
+The IronNet analysts investigate and qualify automated detections so the customer SOC can speed up their response to malicious threats and secure the network.